lakshman-35/task-manager-app/README.md

 ## License

 This project is licensed under the MIT License.

+## Support

+If you encounter any issues or have questions, please open an issue on GitHub.